How to Count Calories: Complete Beginner's Guide (2026)

 What About Eating Out?

-Option 1: Look it up - Most chain restaurants publish nutrition info
+Option 1: Look it up — Most chain restaurants publish nutrition info; search by name in the app

 Option 2: Build it yourself — Log individual components

-Option 4: Estimate conservatively - Add 20% to account for cooking oils and hidden ingredients
+Option 4: Estimate conservatively — Add 20% to any estimate to account for cooking oils and hidden ingredients restaurants don’t disclose.

-Pro tip: Eating out 1-2 times per week won’t derail your progress if you’re accurate the other 5-6 days.
+Pro tip: Eating out 1–2 times per week won’t derail your progress if you’re tracking the other 5–6 days.
+The goal isn’t to be perfect at restaurants — it’s to have a reasonable log entry rather than a gap.

 Do You Have to Count Calories Forever?